Spin-Weighted Spherical CNNs: Experiments

 One crucial advantage of the \swscnns\ is that they are equivariant as vector fields.
 To demonstrate this, we introduce a spherical vector field dataset.
-As usual, we take MNIST as the source.
-We construct the vectors as image gradients using Sobel kernels, then project them into the sphere.
-To make the problem more challenging, we follow \textcite{larochelle2007empirical} and swap the train and test sets so there are \si{10}{k} images for training and \si{50}{k} for test.
+We start from MNIST~\cite{lecun2010mnist}, compute the image gradients with Sobel kernels and project the vectors to the sphere.
+To increase the challenge, we follow \textcite{larochelle2007empirical} and swap the train and test sets so there are \SI{10}{k} images for training and \SI{50}{k} for test.
 We call this dataset the \svfmnist.

-The vector field is converted to a spin weight $s=1$ complex-valued spherical function using a predefined local tangent frame per point on the sphere.
-A similar procedure allows to convert $s=1$ features to output vector fields.
+The vector field is converted to a spin weight $s=1$ complex-valued function using a predefined local tangent frame per point on the sphere.
+The inverse procedure converts $s=1$ features to output vector fields.

 The first task we consider is classification.
 We use the same architecture as in the previous experiment, the only difference is that now the first layer maps from spin 1 to spins 0 and 1. \Cref{tab:sphvecmnistcls} shows the results.
 The planar and spherical CNN models take the vector field as a 2-channel input.
 The NR/R column clearly shows the advantage of vector field equivariance; the baselines cannot generalize to unseen vector field rotations, even when they are equivariant in the scalar sense as \cite{esteves18eccv}.